nperegrine/shopwithlove/README.md

 ## About
 This repository contains a simple Laravel API (Backend) application called "shopwithlove".

-The shopwithlove application demonstrates how to manage abandoned products and users for a shopping platform using standard laravel conventions.
+The shopwithlove application demonstrates how to manage abandoned products and users for a shopping platform using standard laravel conventions and DDD.
 The application manages the following resources:
 - Products
 - Carts